-The granting of independent status to the General Teaching Council for Scotland is an historic and important milestone in teacher professionalism.
+The granting of independent status for the General Teaching Council for Scotland is an historic and important milestone for our teaching profession.
 The Council, already the oldest such body in the world, has now become the world's first independent, self-regulating professional body for teaching.

 GTC Scotland has always been financially independent, being funded by teachers rather than from the public purse.
 We also had a wide range of professional responsibilities but some decisions were subject to final approval by the Scottish Government.
 On 2 April 2012 the Order conferred independent status on GTC Scotland, together with enhanced powers and greater flexibility of operation.